 - What support services are available to help me return to work?

 Different opportunities are available in Northern Ireland.
-The Condition Management Programme is designed to assist disabled people in obtaining the health care advice they need to return to work.
-Steps to Work offers guidance from an employment advisor, short courses and long-term support to those who are and are not disabled.
-You many also qualify for other work schemes and programmes.
+The Condition Management Programme is designed to assist disabled people in obtaining the healthcare advice they need to return to work.
+The Job Introduction Scheme pairs a disabled job-seeker with an employer for a paid three-month trial.
+Workable (NI) provides long-term support if you have a disability and face a lot of barriers to employment.
+You may also qualify for residential training.
 The full advice for those living in Northern Ireland is available here.

-The Government provides an online tool that allows you the check if you are receiving all the benefits to which you are entitled.
+The Government provides an online tool that allows you to check you are receiving all the benefits to which you are entitled.
 You can also see how your benefits will be affected if you find work.
-You can access it here.

 - I am interested in volunteering but don’t know how to go about it.
 Who could I ask?